lemlac/mulem/docs/reference.md

 __`$x` vs. `$`__

+`$` is automatic and ephemeral — it appears and disappears with each pipeline step, like a baton being passed in a relay race.
+You never declare it, you just use it.

+`$x` is something you declare and own.
+It lives in the lexical scope like any other variable, except it's visible to functions that ask for it.
+The `$` prefix is a signal that it comes from the *environment* rather than being passed directly.

 |      | What it is       | When it's set                | Scope          |
 |------|------------------|------------------------------|----------------|
 | `$x` | context variable | declared over function calls | lexical scope  |